Kong/kongponents/docs/components/table.md

 Pass in a string of search input for server-side table filtering.

-### page

-Pass in a page number for server-side pagination.

 ### pageSize

 Pass in a page size limit for server-side pagination.